-If we are unable to successfully implement our commercialization plans and drive adoption by patients and physicians of Sumavel DosePro through our sales, marketing and commercialization efforts and the efforts of Astellas, then we will not be able to generate significant revenue which will have a material adverse effect on our business, results of operations, financial condition and prospects.
+If we are unable to successfully implement our commercialization plans and drive adoption by patients and physicians of Sumavel DosePro through our sales, marketing and commercialization efforts, then we will not be able to generate significant revenue which will have a material adverse effect on our business, results of operations, financial condition and prospects.

-If Sumavel DosePro, ZX002, if approved, or any other product candidate for which we receive regulatory approval does not achieve broad market acceptance or coverage by third-party payors, the revenues that we generate will be limited.
+If Sumavel DosePro, and, if approved, Zohydro and Relday, or any other product candidate for which we receive regulatory approval does not achieve broad market acceptance or coverage by third-party payors, the revenues that we generate will be limited.

-The commercial success of Sumavel DosePro, ZX002, if approved, and any product candidates for which we obtain marketing approval from the U.S. Food and Drug Administration, or FDA, or other regulatory authorities will depend upon the acceptance of these products by physicians, patients, healthcare payors and the medical community.
+The commercial success of Sumavel DosePro, and, if approved, Zohydro and Relday, or any other product candidates for which we obtain marketing approval from the FDA or other regulatory authorities will depend upon the acceptance of these products by physicians, patients, healthcare payors and the medical community.
 Coverage and reimbursement of our approved product by third-party payors is also necessary for commercial success.
 The degree of market acceptance of Sumavel DosePro and any other product candidates for which we may receive regulatory approval will depend on a number of factors, including:

-- our ability to provide acceptable evidence of safety and efficacy; - acceptance by physicians and patients of the product as a safe and effective treatment; - · the relative convenience and ease of administration; - · the prevalence and severity of adverse side effects; - limitations or warnings contained in a product's FDA-approved labeling; - the clinical indications for which the product is approved; - in the case of product candidates that are controlled substances, the U.S. Drug Enforcement Agency, or DEA, scheduling classification; - availability and perceived advantages of alternative treatments; - any negative publicity related to our or our competitors' products; - the effectiveness of our or any current or future collaborators' sales, marketing and distribution strategies; - · pricing and cost effectiveness; - our ability to obtain sufficient third-party payor coverage or reimbursement; and - the willingness of patients to pay out of pocket in the absence of third-party payor coverage.
+- our ability to provide acceptable evidence of safety and efficacy; - acceptance by physicians and patients of the product as a safe and effective treatment; - the relative convenience and ease of administration; - the prevalence and severity of adverse side effects; - limitations or warnings contained in a product's FDA-approved labeling; - the clinical indications for which the product is approved; - in the case of product candidates that are controlled substances, the U.S. Drug Enforcement Agency, or DEA, scheduling classification; - availability and perceived advantages of alternative treatments; - any negative publicity related to our or our competitors' products; - the effectiveness of our or any current or future collaborators' sales, marketing and distribution strategies; - pricing and cost effectiveness; - · our ability to obtain sufficient third-party payor coverage or reimbursement; and - the willingness of patients to pay out of pocket in the absence of third-party payor coverage.